Whitby New Condos for Sale

 Why Should You Invest In Whitby Real Estate?

-This is a town in the eastern fringes of the GTA, and it is commonly regarded as a commuter community as most of its citizens travel to other places in the Greater Toronto Area for work.
-A byproduct of this is that Whitby has a charming, small town neighbourhood vibe and is a tremendous place to raise a family.
+This is a town in the Durham region of the GTA, and it’s commonly regarded as a bedroom community because most of its citizens travel to other places throughout the Greater Toronto Area for work.
+A positive byproduct of this is that Whitby has a charming, small town neighbourhood vibe, making it a tremendous place to raise a family.

-It is in between the communities of Ajax and Oshawa, which also means that it is part of the Highway of Heroes side of the 401 Expressway.
+Its position between Ajax and Oshawa means that it is part of the Highway of Heroes side of the 401 Expressway.
 This is great news for investors because commuting is becoming an ever increasing reality for working professionals.
-This is because as the city continues to expand, its employment centres are spreading out with it.
+This is because as the town continues to expand, its employment centres are spreading out with it.

-Just north of the lake is the urban centre of the city.
+Just north of the lake is the urban centre of the town.
 This is mostly lined along Brock Street, which is divided by Dundas Street into North and South stretches.
-The city becomes a lot more rural as you travel northward, but housing developments, including condominium townhome developments, are becoming prevalent in the city.
+The town becomes a lot more rural as you travel northward, but housing developments, including condominium townhome developments, are becoming prevalent.

-Whitby is a city on the rise.
+Whitby is a town on the rise.
 It has a great sense of community that plenty of urban workers are still looking for.
 This could be the perfect place for your next investment.